Code-Institute-Submissions/webalyzer/README.md

 The minimum feature the app must contain includes the following features:

-- To validate the HTML spec standard meta tags names.
+- To be able to validate the standard `https://html.spec.whatwg.org` meta tags of a website.

-- To validate the HTML of a webpage and receive the validation response.
+- To validate the HTML of a webpage.

-- To validate the CSS of a webpage and receive the validation response.
+- To validate the CSS of a webpage.

-- To validate the Javascript of a website and receive the validation response.
+- To validate the Javascript of a website.

-- To be able to scrape the meta tags of a website and saved to a CSV file.
+#### Desired features

+The desired features the app could contain includes the following features:

 - To be able to scrape the content of a webpage and analyze the content.

 - To be able to scrape and validate all links of a webpage.

-#### Desired features

-The desired features the app could contain includes the following features:

-- To validate the Python code of a file and report the validation response.
+- To validate the Python code of a file.

-- To be able to add bulk URLs to validate/analyze.
+- To be able to add bulk URLs to validate/scrape.

 <br>